alan-turing-institute/TuringDataStories/README.md

 - **Story ideas:** Have an idea for an interesting story that could be told if you had the data, or knew how to analyse it?
 We can help.
 - **Data:** Stumbled across an interesting dataset, or perhaps mashed together several sources of data yourself?
 We want to hear about it.
 - **Code:** Are you an expert in Bayesian analysis?
 Do you have sick matplotlib skills?
 Put that knowledge to work!
 - **Peer Review:** Know a bit about data analysis?
 Good at communicating that knowledge?
 Interested in learning about it can be applied to understanding society?
-We need reviews to make our stories are the best they can be.
+We need reviews to make sure our stories are the best they can be.
 - **Communication**: Are you an amazing writer?
 Help us with the story telling side of our stories.
 - **Community:** Don't fit in any of the above categories, but still want to hang out and be involved?
 We've got you, drop us a line.